suchipi/little-api/README.md

 const server = createServer({
   methods: {
     // Fill this object with functions that do whatever you want.
+    // They will be wrapped with an HTTP API that makes them available to clients.
-    // They can return a JSON-serializable value or a Promise that resolves to one. uppercase(...words) {
+    // These functions can return a JSON-serializable value or a Promise that resolves to one. uppercase(...words) {
       return words.map((word) => word.toUpperCase());
     },